ianwremmel/tracks-interactor/README.md

     method `interact` as a stand-in for `Interactor.call()`.
 -   `after`, `before`, and `around` may not alter their context (they may fail the context, though that should be avoided in `after` and `around`).
--   Organizers are sementically similar, but syntactically very different.
-See the section on [Organizers](#organizers) for details.
+-   Organizers don't exist.
+A previous version of this library included them, but having not used that portion of the library for over a year, they're continued maintencance didn't seem worth it.

 ## Breaking Changes